Survivorship bias: Finance and economics

-In finance, survivorship bias can manifest as the tendency for failed companies to be excluded from performance studies because they no longer exist.
-It often causes the results of studies to skew higher because only companies that were successful enough to survive until the end of the period are included.
+In finance, survivorship bias can manifest as a tendency to exclude failed companies from performance studies because they no longer exist.
+It often causes study results to skew higher because only companies that were successful enough to survive until the end of the period are included.
 For example, a mutual fund company's selection of funds today will include only those that are successful now.
 Many losing funds are closed and merged into other funds to hide poor performance.
-In theory, 70% of extant funds could truthfully claim to have performance in the first quartile of their peers, if the peer group includes funds that have closed.
+In theory, 70% of extant funds could truthfully claim to have performance in the first quartile of their peers if the peer group includes funds that have closed.

 In 1996, Elton, Gruber, and Blake showed that survivorship bias is larger in the small-fund sector than in large mutual funds (presumably because small funds have a high probability of folding).
 They estimate the size of the bias across the U.S. mutual fund industry as 0.9% per annum, where the bias is defined and measured as "average α for surviving funds minus average α for all funds", where α is the risk-adjusted return over the S&P 500 (this is the standard measure of mutual fund out-performance).

-Additionally, in the financial field survivorship bias is the use of a current index membership set rather than using the actual constituent changes over time.
+Additionally, in the financial field, survivorship bias is the use of a current index membership set rather than using the actual constituent changes over time.
 Consider a backtest to 1990 to find the average performance (total return) of S&P 500 members who have paid dividends within the previous year.
-To use the current 500 members only and create a historical equity line of the total return of the companies that met the criteria would be adding survivorship bias to the results.
-S&P maintains an index of healthy companies, removing companies that no longer meet their criteria as a representative of the large-cap U.S. stock market.
+To use the current 500 members only and create a historical equity line of the total return of the companies that met the criteria would add survivorship bias to the results.
+S&P maintains an index of healthy companies, removing companies that no longer meet its criteria as a representative of the large-cap U.S. stock market.
 Companies that had healthy growth on their way to inclusion in the S&P 500 would be counted as if they were in the index during that growth period, which they were not.
-Instead there may have been another company in the index that was losing market capitalization and was destined for the S&P 600 Small-cap Index that was later removed and would not be counted in the results.
+Instead, there may have been another company in the index that was losing market capitalization and was destined for the S&P 600 Small-cap Index, which was later removed and would not be counted in the results.
 Using the actual membership of the index and applying entry and exit dates to gain the appropriate return during inclusion in the index would allow for a bias-free output.